-Tori brings a passion for balancing creative design with user needs and expectations to her role as User Researcher at Anthro-Tech.
+Tori brings a passion for balancing creative design with user needs and expectations to her role as UX Practice Manager at Anthro-Tech.

 Tori received her Bachelor’s Degrees in Anthropology and Journalism & Mass Communications from The University of Iowa and holds a Master’s Degree in Digital Anthropology from University College London.
 Her focus in Anthropology led her to a career in UX that started with a UK company called The Big Sofa Project.
 Tori spent a year interviewing participants on a big blow-up sofa across the UK for a variety of projects with clients ranging from city councils and public utilities to Volkswagen, BP and the London Olympics.
 Tori returned to the US to work as a Games User Researcher for Big Fish Games.
 At Big Fish, Tori worked with a small research team while the company transitioned from primarily PC games to mobile games, developing research methods and establishing best practices for mobile game design and testing.